OrthoFinder/RECUR/docs/installation.markdown

     - [Conventional Installation](#conventional-installation)
   - [Run RECUR in a Docker Container](#run-recur-in-a-docker-container)

-  The recurrence analysis implemented by RECUR utilises IQ-TREE (v3.0.1) phylogenomic software package to infer a phylogeny, the ancestral node sequences and to generate simulated alignments.
+  The recurrence analysis implemented by RECUR utilises IQ-TREE (v3.1.1) phylogenomic software package to infer a phylogeny, the ancestral node sequences and to generate simulated alignments.
 Although IQ-TREE comes with three versions, i.e., Linux, MacOS and Windows, the prefered OS for RECUR is Linux.
 RECUR can be run with or without installation.
 In either case, it is recommended that it is run inside a virtual environment.
 If you wish to run RECUR on a Windows or a MacOS machine, you can either install [IQ-TREE](http://www.iqtree.org/#download) before launching RECUR, or download the source package of RECUR (bundled with a matching IQ-TREE3 build) from the [RECUR release page](https://github.com/OrthoFinder/RECUR/releases/)  or [Download page](https://orthofinder.github.io/RECUR/download/).

-  >**⚠️ Note: RECUR requires IQ-TREE version 2.0 or higher to function correctly.
+  > **Note: RECUR requires IQ-TREE version 2.0 or higher to function correctly.
 Ensure that your environment meets this requirement before proceeding.**

-### Run RECUR in conda
+## **Run RECUR in conda**

   The simplest way to use RECUR is to install it via conda.
 RECUR is available on the [bioconda channel](https://anaconda.org/bioconda/recur).